tue-audri/pylon-ros-camera/README.md

 ## Known issues

-### Getting the number of subscribers from camera publisher
-It is not possible to count correctly the number of subscribers to the `image_raw` and `image_rect` topics because of a known issue with the function `CameraPublisher::getNumSubscribers`.
-That is why [this image_common package](https://github.com/ros-perception/image_common/tree/jazzy), fixing this issue, needs to be cloned and compiled together with the `pylon_ros2_camera_node`.

 ### User input in terminal when starting node through launch files
 The ros2 launch mechanism doesn't allow to access stdin through a terminal (see [here](https://github.com/ros2/launch_ros/issues/165) and [here](https://answers.ros.org/question/343326/ros2-prefix-in-launch-file/)).
 This is solved in this implementation by installing and using `xterm` to emulate a terminal with possible user interaction.